 All instructors are Geneva College full-time or adjunct faculty members or instructors approved by the relevant academic department at Geneva College.
 Each instructor has made a devout confession of Christian commitment.

 What if I have to miss a class?

 Classroom-based courses are intensive and largely interactive, so missing a class means missing a large percentage of the course content.
 In the case of an unavoidable absence, individual instructors will evaluate participation and assign make-up work appropriate to the course.
-Missing more than two classes in a Bridge course will result in failing the course.
+Missing more than two classes in an ADP Core and Elective Course will result in failing the course.